CianGallagher/pands-project/README.md

 * Matplotlib.pyplot - Collection of matplotlib functions.
 * Seaborn - Python data visualization library based on matplotlib.

+<h2>Running the Analysis</h2>

+Open your prefered terminal and navigate to a location you wish to save this analysis, for this project bash was used.
+Download/clone the repository by entering the following into your terminal - git clone https://github.com/CianGallagher/pands-project.git
+Install the above dependencies.
+This may differ depending on your Operating System (OS) but once they have been installed on your system the script can be run.
+For this project the homebrew package manager was used.
+In the terminal run 'python .\analysis.py'.
+Please note that on some systems you may need to specify your version of python e.g. 'python3 analysis.py'.

 <h2>References</h2>

 - Markdown quick reference - https://wordpress.com/support/markdown-quick-reference/